AP1000® Plant Design

-The AP1000® Plant is a two-loop pressurized water reactor (PWR) that uses a simplified, innovative and effective approach to safety.
-With a gross power rating of 3,415 megawatt thermal (MWt) and a nominal net electrical output of 1,110 megawatt electric (MWe), the AP1000® Plant, with a 157-fuel-assembly core, is ideal for new baseload generation.
+The AP1000® reactor is a two-loop pressurized water reactor (PWR) that uses a simplified, innovative, and effective approach to safety.
+With a gross power rating of 3,415 megawatts thermal (MWt) and a nominal net electrical output of 1,110-megawatt electric (MWe), the AP1000 reactor, with a 157-fuel-assembly core, is ideal for new baseload generation.

-Simplification was a major design objective of the AP1000® Plant.
-Simplifications in overall safety systems, normal operating systems, the control room, construction techniques, and instrumentation and control systems provide a plant that is easier and less expensive to build, operate and maintain.
-Plant simplifications yield fewer components, cable and seismic building volume, all of which contribute to considerable savings in capital investment, and lower operation and maintenance costs.
-At the same time, the safety margins for the AP1000® Plant have been increased dramatically over currently operating plants.
+Simplification was a major design objective of the AP1000 reactor.
+Simplifications in overall safety systems, normal operating systems, the control room, construction techniques, and instrumentation and control systems provide a technology that is easier and less expensive to build, operate, and maintain.
+These simplifications yield fewer components, cable, and seismic building volume, all of which contribute to considerable savings in capital investment, and lower operation and maintenance costs.
+At the same time, the safety margins for the AP1000® reactor have been increased dramatically over currently operating reactors.

 The Technology